 Method of assessment

-Understanding of the basic cognitive, affective, and behavioural mechanisms that lead to these outcomes
+8.2 Understand the basic cognitive, affective and behavioural mechanisms that lead to these outcomes

-Understanding of how intragroup and intergroup structure affects social perception and behaviour
+8.3 Understand how intra-group and inter-group structure affects social perception and behaviour

 8.4 Provide evidence from empirical tests of the theories and models discussed

 8.5 Link theory and research in the social psychology of group processes to current issues in society

 The intended generic learning outcomes.
 On successfully completing the module students will be able to: